swiftlang/swift-evolution/proposals/0353-build-time-constant-values.md

 ## Effect on ABI stability and API resilience

 The new function parameter attribute is a part of name mangling.
+The *value* of `public @const` properties is a part of a module's ABI.
+See discussion on *Memory placement* for details.

 ## Effect on SwiftPM packages